RRB Energy

 RRB Energy Limited is a privately owned company that serves in the realm of wind power generation based out of New Delhi.
 The production plants of the company are based in Delhi and Tamil Nadu.
 RRB Energy has nationwide presence in India from Tamil Nadu, Maharashtra, Madhya Pradesh, Karnataka, Gujarat and Rajasthan.
 The company also has a government approved R&D facility which develops higher MW capacity turbines.

 History

 The company was incorporated in 1987 under the brand name Vestas RRB India Limited and was renamed as RRB Energy Limited in 2008.
 The company was founded by Rakesh Bakshi who introduced the concept of Wind Energy to the Country.
-The company's main objective has been to produce world class Wind Electric Generators (WEGs).
+The company's main objective has been to produce Wind Electric Generators (WEGs).
 RRB Energy was the first company to Introduce pitch regulated WEGs in India and is one of the oldest manufacturers of WEGs.

 Products

 The company produces the following win turbines: